sahussain/Udacity-MLEN-CapstoneProject/Proposal/Proposal.md

 ### Benchmark Model
 _(approximately 1-2 paragraphs)_

 For this problem, the benchmark model will  Time Series Forecasting with Linear Learner theoretically the DeepAR should be better.
+The goal is to be with in 80% confidence interval

 ### Evaluation Metrics